dudeperf3ct/dudeperf3ct.github.io/sensei/richard_feynman.md

 Study hard what interests you the most in the most undisciplined, irreverent and original manner possible.

+If you want to master something, teach it.

+I don't know anything, but I do know that everything is interesting if you go into it deeply enough.

 If our small minds, for some convenience, divide this universe, into parts — physics, biology, geology, astronomy, psychology, and so on — remember that nature does not know it!

+I would rather have questions that cannot be answered than answers that cannot be questioned.

 Stories